(Program note: Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.)

 Conference Travel Awards

 The department provides a once-per-academic-year travel stipend for students to present academic papers at a conference.
-Students not residing in Madison during the semester in which they present at conference are not eligible for this funding.
+Students not residing in Madison during the semester in which they present at conference may not be eligible for this funding.

 Minimum Graduate School Requirements